pulp-platform/style-guidelines/README.md

 ## TL;TR - Absolute Minimum

-- If the existing coding style is sane - stick to it.
+- If the existing coding style is sane, stick to it.
 - Avoid `defines` and `ifdefs` as much as possible.
-- Don't use tabs, use spaces.
+- Do not use tabs, use spaces.
 - Use 4 spaces to open a new indentation level.
 - All signal and module names should be lower case with underscores as whitespace replacements (e.g.: `fetch_busy`).
-- Instantiation of modules should be prefix with `i_`, e.g.: `i_prefetcher`
+- Instantiation of modules should be prefixed with `i_`, e.g.: `i_prefetcher`.
 - For port definitions keep a post-fix direction (`_o`, `_i`).
 - For active low signals put an additional (`_no`, `_ni`).
 - Denote output of ff with `_q` (output of ff) and the input with `_n` (next) or alternatively `_p` (present) and `_n` (next).